Why Is My Printer Printing Green & How to Fix It [Easy Ways]

-- Click on OK or any button that will allow you to complete the printing task.
+- Click on OK or any button that allows you to complete the printing task.

-- See if the prints conform to your liking with less of green.
+- See if the prints conform to your liking with less green.

 - Under Printers & scanners, click on the printer you are having issues with and select Remove device.

-- Re-install the printer again following the standard procedure for the same.
+- Reinstall the printer by following the standard procedure.

-- In the Device Manager window, right-click on the Printer and select Update Driver.
+2. Right-click on the Printer and select Update driver.

-- In the next window, select Search automatically for the updated driver software or opt for the Browse my computer for driver software if you have the latest driver on your PC.
+3. In the next window, select Search automatically for the updated driver software, or opt for Browse my computer for driver software if you have the latest driver on your PC.

 4. Follow the on-screen instructions.